-Brantford, ON – 240 students whose immunization records are out-of-date with the Brant County Health Unit have been suspended from school until their records can be updated.
-The suspension takes effect immediately (Thursday, April 20, 2017) and includes 173 elementary and 67 secondary school students.
+Brantford, ON – 150 students whose immunization records are not up to date with the Brant County Health Unit have been suspended from school until their records can be updated.
+The suspension takes effect immediately (Thursday, April 4, 2018) and includes 93 elementary and 57 secondary school students.

 If a student has already received immunizations that haven’t been reported to the Health Unit, parents can report them through one of the following ways: